Skip to Content

 Shoreditch

 If you’re looking to treat some friends or family to an upmarket lunch in one of the hottest and coolest areas of London, you need to check out Brat.
-This spot is one of the best places for lunch in London.
+This spot is another of our favourite places to grab lunch.

-Chef Tomos Parry cooks the dishes over a fire, giving every plate a wonderful character.
+Chef Tomos Parry cooks his Basque-inspired dishes over a fire, giving every plate a wonderful smokey character.
 Regardless of what you order, you will be taken aback by the quality and flavour of the food.
 Remember, sharing is caring – try as many dishes as possible by dining tapas-style.

 Brat also boasts a great selection of wines that pair perfectly with the menu.
-This restaurant is the perfect mix between sophistication and fun!
+This restaurant is the perfect mix of sophistication and fun.
 Make sure you book well in advance because tables tend to be reserved very quickly.

 Vardo